André Previn, Musical Polymath, Has Died At Age 89

 (European critics liked Streetcar; U.S. reaction was mixed.)

-André Previn served as music director of the Houston and Pittsburgh Symphonies and the Los Angeles Philharmonic, as well as principal conductor of the London Symphony and Royal Philharmonic Orchestras, and appeared as a frequent guest conductor worldwide.
+Previn served as music director of the Houston and Pittsburgh symphonies and the Los Angeles Philharmonic, as well as principal conductor of the London Symphony and Royal Philharmonic orchestras, and appeared as a frequent guest conductor worldwide.
 Page says Previn could be counted on for strong performances from any podium.
 But that long list of Previn-led orchestras does tell you something about the conductor.

 "I guess it says a couple of things," Page observes.
-"Number one, it suggests that he was very interested in performing around the world, and he worked with some very fine orchestras.
+"No. 1, it suggests that he was very interested in performing around the world, and he worked with some very fine orchestras.
 On the other hand, there was never that huge sort of connection with one orchestra that, say, we have with Leonard Bernstein and the New York Philharmonic, and George Szell and Cleveland."

 Commitment problems, perhaps?
 Not only did Previn not make any married-for-life arrangements with any orchestras, but he went through five marriages.
-His ex-wives were jazz singer Betty Bennett, who sang with big bands including those of Stan Kenton, Woody Herman and Benny Goodman; the singer-songwriter Dory Previn, with whom he co-wrote the theme to the 1967 film The Valley of the Dolls; actress Mia Farrow; Heather Sneddon, to whom he remained married for 20 years; and finally one of the world's most renowned concert violinists, Anne-Sophie Mutter, for whom he wrote his first violin concerto, which he named "Anne-Sophie."
+His ex-wives were jazz singer Betty Bennett, who sang with big bands including those of Stan Kenton, Woody Herman and Benny Goodman; the singer-songwriter Dory Previn, with whom he co-wrote the theme to the 1967 film Valley of the Dolls; actress Mia Farrow; Heather Sneddon, to whom he remained married for 20 years; and finally one of the world's most renowned concert violinists, Anne-Sophie Mutter, for whom he wrote his first violin concerto, which he named "Anne-Sophie."
 (They divorced in 2006.)

 Previn won four Oscars for his film work, including his adaptation of the score for the movie version of My Fair Lady.
-He also won 10 Grammy Awards for his film, jazz and classical recordings, as well as a Lifetime Achievement prize in 2009; he was also awarded a Kennedy Center Honor in 1998.
-This versatile, gifted musician was so multi-talented.
+He also won 10 Grammy Awards for his film, jazz and classical recordings, as well as a lifetime achievement prize in 2009; he was also awarded a Kennedy Center Honor in 1998.
+This versatile, gifted musician was so multitalented.
 But Page argues that his best work was far removed from the concert stage.

 "As good as some of his high-classical music was," Page says, "I'm not sure he ever did any better work than he did as a jazz pianist and writing for film.
 And there's no disgrace in that whatsoever — I think [it's] really good jazz piano.
 And he was so musical, and so lyrical and so inventive — it's a real accomplishment."